T-Eberle/stepzen-playground/ch-02/README.md

-# StepZen Bootcamp: Create and Deploy
+# StepZen Bootcamp: Create and Prepare

 ## Initialise a StepZen project